-Seismic source zones (also referred to as zones of diffuse seismicity, IAEA, 2010; area sources, NAGRA, 2004) are defined as a region (or volume) of the Earth that is assumed to have uniform seismological characteristics with respect to the rate of seismicity, the depth distribution of earthquakes, and maximum magnitude (M{max} , see below).
+Seismic source zones (also referred to as zones of diffuse seismicity, IAEA, 2010; area sources, NAGRA, 2004) are defined as a region (or volume) of the Earth that is assumed to have uniform seismological characterisitcs with respect to the rate of seismicity, the depth distribution of earthquakes, and maximum magnitude (M{max} , see below).
 Source zones are defined as an area delimited by a polygon in a geographical coordinate space.
 Source zone boundaries consequently delimit areas with different sets of seismicity parameters.

 Due to the fact that source zones are regarded homogeneous with respect to the seismicity rates9, their geometries have a very large potential effect on hazard evaluations.
-An extreme example is shown in Figure 15 where in one case a site is "fenced" from a higher seismicity by a source zone boundary preventing higher seismicity rates to apply to the site, and a second case where high seismicity is unduly spread over a large area.
+An extreme example is shown in Figure 15 where in one case a site is "fenced" from a higher seismicity by a source zone boundary preventing higher seismicity rates to "enter" to the site, and a second case where high seismicity is unduely spread over a large area.

-9 Seismicity is considered spatially homogeneous within a single zone.
+9 Seismicity is regarded to spatially homogeneous within a single zone.
 The probability of an earthquake of a certain magnitude to occur is therefore the same throughout the source zone.

 Figure 15.
 Examples of unreasonable seismic source zone definitions.
-(1) Source zones B and C divide a continuos fault zone.
-(2) High seismicity in source zone C related to an unidentified active fault is unduly spread over the entire source zone.
+(1) Source zones B and C divide a continuous fault zone.
+(2) High seismicity in source zone C (probably related to a seismic swarm) is unduely spread over a large area.
 (3) Source zone C "fences" a facility from other source zones with higher seismicity.
 [Fig_Source_Zones.JPG]